 A. No. Your personal automobile insurance policy is considered primary and would respond to any claims arising from accidents regardless of the fact that it was on University business.
 The University insurance policies do not provide coverage for personally owned vehicles.

 Q. If I use my personal vehicle for University business, do I need to notify my broker or insurance company?

 A. Yes.
-If you are using your vehicle for University business, particulary if it is more than on an infrequent basis, your vehicle would need to be "rated" for business use.
-What this means is that the insurance company needs to collect the correct premium for the use of the vehicle; otherwise, the insurance company may say that you have misrepresented the use of the vehicle.
+If you are using your vehicle for University business, particularly if it is more than on an infrequent basis, your vehicle would need to be "rated" for business use.
+What this means is that the insurance company needs to collect the correct premium for the use of the vehicle.
+Otherwise, the insurance company may say that you have misrepresented the use of the vehicle.

-Q. I plan on renting a vehicle from the University Vehicle Pool and need information on driver requirements, rates, etc. Where can I get this information?
+Q. I plan on renting a vehicle from the University Transportation Services and need information on driver requirements, rates, etc. Where can I get this information?

 A. Just check these links for additional information:

 Q. I just had an automobile accident.
 What is the deductible?